AdobeDocs/experience-cloud.pt-BR/help/landing-user-guides/home.md

 >[!NOTE]
 >
->Para obter a melhor experiência de pesquisa enquanto migramos o conteúdo da documentação, recomendamos navegar pelas seções de produto abaixo e realizar uma pesquisa no nível do guia.
+>Para obter a melhor experiência de pesquisa enquanto migramos o conteúdo da documentação, recomendamos navegar pelas seções de produto abaixo e realizar uma pesquisa na guia.

 <!--
 To see a preview of our documentation staged on Experience League, see [About Moving to Experience League](/help/landing-user-guides/experience-league-preview.md) (in-progress).